

 • All placements will be confirmed by the College of Nursing and Health Sciences WIL placement team.

-• Stipends and Scholarships received by the student for any placement will be taken into consideration when calculating the reimbursement.
+• Scholarships, Stipends and Commonwealth Prac Payments received by the student for any placement will be taken into consideration when calculating the reimbursement.
 Student reimbursements from this policy will not exceed the total expenditure the student incurred for travel and accommodation.

 Example: